riazul701/dev-notes/Git/Cmd-Git.md

 * `git clone ssh://[user@]server/project.git` : To clone a Git repository over SSH, you can specify an `ssh://` URL like this <sup>{1}</sup>
   * `git clone [user@]server:project.git` : Or you can use the shorter scp-like syntax for the SSH protocol <sup>{1}</sup>

+* `git clone repo.bundle repo` : On the other side, say you are sent this repo.bundle file and want to work on the project.
+You can clone from the binary file into a directory, much like you would from a URL. <sup>{1}</sup>

 ## add